 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02"), which requires lessees to put most leases on their balance sheets but recognize the expenses on their income statements in a manner similar to current practice.
 The standard states that a lessee would recognize a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying asset for the lease term.
 The standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-The Company is currently evaluating the timing of its adoption and the impact that the updated standard will have on the Company's financial statements.
+The Company believes that upon adoption, ASU 2016-02 will not have a material impact on the Company's balance sheet, results of operations, equity or cash flows.
+Further, the Company is continuing to assess any incremental disclosures that will be required in our consolidated financial statements.